Lemons are Not Just for Lemonade: 31 Uses for Lemons and Lemon Juice

 lettuce from the bowl and allow to dry.
 The lettuce can then be used

-14. Ant-proof the kitchen with lemon juice.
+for sandwiches or salad. - Ant-proof the kitchen with lemon juice.
 Squirt lemon juice on

 thresholds and window sills.
 Squeeze lemon juice into any holes or